 Topical corticosteroids may be necessary to treat eye inflammation.

-In cases which don’t respond to treatment, parotid (salivary) duct transposition surgery may be recommended.
+Cats who don’t respond to treatment may require parotid (salivary) duct transposition surgery.
 This involves moving the parotid duct which is located in on either side of the cheeks up towards the eyes so they can act as additional tear ducts.
 Saliva and tears are very similar in composition.
-This surgery is performed more often on dogs than cats.
-This surgery is usually carried out by a veterinary specialist.
 While this surgery is usually successful, eye drops may still be required.

 Administer all medications as prescribed by your veterinarian.